St Giles Trust: Locations

 St Giles Trust's head office is based in Camberwell, South London.
 Their work is based in schools, prisons, hospitals and communities across England and Wales.
-St Giles has additional offices are in North London, Leeds, Ipswich and Cardiff.
+St Giles has additional offices in North London, Leeds, Ipswich and Cardiff.

 Campaigns

 Keep Children Safe This Summer

 In July 2021 St Giles launched a campaign to raise awareness of child criminal exploitation.
 Exploitation of children is often used to facilitate county lines drug running, whereby vulnerable children and adults are groomed and coerced into trafficking and dealing drugs on behalf of criminal gangs.
 Alongside drugs, other illegal economies such as human and sex trafficking are also implicated in county lines.

 Awards

 St Giles Trust has won The Charity Awards 2009 and 2007, The Third Sector Excellence Awards 2007, The Butler Trust Awards 2009, The Justice Awards 2009, The Centre for Social Justice Awards 2009 and the Andy Ludlow Awards 2007.

 It has also been included in the Sunday Times Best 100 Companies to Work For since 2009.

 Its SOS Project working with young people involved in gangs won the Advice, Support and Advocacy category of the Charity Awards of 2014.
 In November 2014, Mona Morrison of St Giles received the Highly Commended Longford Prize, in recognition of successful projects with youth gangs.
 Its peer-led work with foreign national prisoners won second prize of the Robin Corbett Awards for Prisoner Rehabilitation in 2016.
 The 2017 Longford Prize for Outstanding Achievement went to David Jolie of St Giles, while CJ Burge from the SOS team was runner up Criminal Justice Champion at the Howard League's awards.
 In 2019, Lee Dutton from St Giles' south Wales office was commended in the Butler Trust awards for his work with families with complex needs.

 In 2022, London Skills and Employment Manager Brendan Ross was awarded the Longford Prize.